Rosen Nissan helped make these videos

 In most Hondas the driver side wiper blade is larger than the passenger side blade - be sure to get the correct size blades for your Civic!

-Learning how to jump your car before you need to is an excellent idea2007 Honda Civic LX 1.8L 4 Cyl.
+See how to seal up minor power steering fluid leaks2007 Honda Civic LX 1.8L 4 Cyl.
 Sedan (4 Door)

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2007 Honda Civic LX 1.8L 4 Cyl.
+Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb2007 Honda Civic LX 1.8L 4 Cyl.
 Sedan (4 Door)